SwedbankPay/developer.swedbankpay.com/payments/index.md

 }
 ```

-See the technical overview of each payment method and the technical reference
+See the technical overview of each payment instrument and the technical reference
 for more specific information.

 ## The Payment Process